Ben57ny/Software-Design-Assignment/README.md

    - VIEW STUDENT
    - EXIT
 ###### CHANGES MADE TO THE CODE OR PROGRAM
-In the program the following changes were made
+In the program the following changes were made:
    •	Adding a main function
    •	Implementing a basic menu system
    •	Added a while loop to get infinite number of inputs
    •	Added a function or methods to check if a student is in student records
    •	Remove to function in class of student which are display and update and locate them in the class of student database